tilakjain619/Weather-Application/README.md

 ## Quick Introduction

 A Weather Application that fetches and displays weather data using a public API.
 The web app is responsive and integrated with the OpenWeatherMap API, providing users with real-time weather updates and forecasts for various locations.
-This project demonstrates effective API integration and the development of a user-friendly interface.
+This project demonstrates effective API integration and the development of a user-friendly interface and good ui also.

 ## Output